Getting Started

 Bazel is difficult, but it's worth it!

 Bazel is a complex, sophisticated piece of software that grew up in Google's monorepo since 2008.
-Google's systems are designed to be used by experts without much regard for making them accessible to novices.
+Google's systems are designed to be used by experts without much regard for making them accessible to beginners.

 When you start working at Google, you get a training course on using Bazel, have many co-workers to gain knowledge from, and are able to escalate to the Bazel (they call it Blaze) team internally when you need to.
 You never have the experience of installing Bazel in a new codebase - that happened years ago.